Stock Valuation and Financial Metrics Guide

 Gross Margin

-Efficiency after direct production cost.
-Higher margins often indicate pricing power or product mix strength.
+Measures efficiency after direct production costs.
+Higher gross margins often indicate pricing power, product mix strength or scale advantages.

 Formula: (Revenue - COGS) / Revenue